conduktor/conduktor-gateway-demos/chaos/Readme.md

 docker compose up -d
 ```

-We have already created a multi-tenant user which is provided in the definition of `clientConfig/gateway.properties` which we will use to interact with Gateway throughout this demo.
+We have prepared a user for this tenant which is provided within the properties of `clientConfig/gateway.properties` which we will use to interact with Gateway throughout this demo.

 ```bash
 cat clientConfig/gateway.properties